SagarPanchal-com/Zomato_Analysis_P3/README.md

 order by 3 desc;
 ```

 **Task 3: Order Value Analysis**: Find the average order value per customer who has placed more than 300 orders.
-Return customer_name, and aov (average order value)
+Return customer_name, and aov (average order value).

 ```sql
 Select